kuntojirohan/kuntojirohan/README.md

 ### 💫 About Me:
 I'm a recent graduate with a Master's in Financial Data Science from UCD Michael Smurfit Business School.
 Additionally, I hold a Bachelor's degree in Electronics and Communication Engineering from SJCE Mysore, India.

-Prior to my postgraduate studies, I gained over three years of industry experience in the dynamic Indian tech startup sector, working on data science, machine learning and SaaS product development.
-I worked for a boutique AI research firm focusing on FinTech projects, where I delved into time-series forecasting and portfolio optimisation problems.
+Prior to my postgraduate studies, I gained over three years of experience, working on data science, machine learning and SaaS product development in fast-paced startups.

-Subsequently, I was an integral part of the founding team of Delloplus, where my contributions helped drive growth of digital connected healthcare services in India and emerging markets.
-My entrepreneurial experience helped me gain a better understanding of various facets of business operations, including finance, market research, product development, and stakeholder management.
-Above all, it strengthened my work ethic, problem-solving skills, and analytical mindset.

-* 📚 Working toward achieving the CAIA (Chartered Alternative Investment Analyst) Charter; preparing for Sep '23 L1 exam
+* 📚 Working toward achieving the CAIA (Chartered Alternative Investment Analyst) Charter; passed CAIA Level 1 exam
-* 👨🏻‍💻 Competed in the WorldQuant International Quant Championship 2023 and secured a rank among the top 7 finalists in Europe
+* 👨🏻‍💻 Competed in the WorldQuant International Quant Championship 2023, ranking first in Ireland and top 7 finalists in Europe (stage 2 finals)
-* 🌱 I’m currently learning quantitative research and risk management concepts, focusing on leveraging ML & NLP capabilities to enhance quantitative modelling
+* 🌱 I’m currently studying quantitative research methods and risk management concepts, focusing on leveraging ML & NLP capabilities for statistical modelling
 * 🤝 Passionate about time-series forecasting and portfolio optimisation problems.
 Always eager to collaborate with like-minded people
 * ✨ I enjoy playing ukulele 🎸; learning French (Bonjour!); love reading, and listening to podcasts on business and finance